I need help now

 · Text "SHOUT" to 85258 to contact the Shout Crisis Text Line, or text "YM" if you're under 19

-If you think you need urgent mental health help, it’s important to get in touch as soon as possible remember that you are not wasting anyone’s time.
+If you think you need urgent mental health help, it’s important to get in touch as soon as possible.
+Remember, you are not wasting anyone’s time.

 The Retreat